 Wing span, for the purpose of conformity with competition and record class rules, is the maximum distance between the two planes tangent to the wing tips and parallel to the glider plane of symmetry and the weight of each wing supported to allow the wing to match its unloaded shape.

-Note: The unloaded shape depends on the design of the glider, but will generally mean that the trailing edge is straight along the length of the wing.
+Note: The unloaded shape depends on the design of the glider, but will generally mean that all sections of the trailing edge along the length of the wing are straight.

 INDEX